-Michael Palmer [USA]
+Michael Palmer (USA)

 1943

-In 1963 he attended the famed Vancouver Poetry Conference which consisted of three weeks of workshops, readings, and discussions.
-At that Conference Palmer met and became friends with Robert Duncan, Robert Creeley, and other major figures who would be central to Palmer's writing.
 In 1969 Palmer moved to San Francisco, where he continues to live today.
 He was contributing editor to the magazine Fracture and worked closely with several choreographers, dance companies and visual artists, including Margaret Jenkins.
 Michaëla Henich, Sandro Chia, Gerhard Richter, Irving Petlin, and Augusta Talbot.

 In 1971 he published his first book of poetry, Plan of the City of O; and over the next decade numerous books followed, Blake's Newton, C's Songs, Six Poems, The Circular Gates, Poems, Without Music, Alogon, Transparency of the Mirror, Notes for Echo Lake and First Figure.
 Since those earlier years Palmer has continued to publish major works in Sun, At Passages, The Lion Bridge, and Promises of Glass.